-GINA GLANTZ, FOUNDER, @GLANTZINGS
+GINA GLANTZ, Founder, @glantzings

-SUSAN ASKEW, CO-FOUNDER, @SUSANASKEW
+SUSAN ASKEW, Co-founder, @susanaskew

 Serial entrepreneur.
 Optimist.
 Explorer and questioner: “What if?” and “Why not?”
 Started out in old media, crossed over to the “other side” of the microphone into politics as a staffer to Republican Governor Mike Castle and with organizations focused on empowering women before discovering a wonderfully chaotic path of technological innovation in the early 1990’s.
 Founder, womenCONNECT, one of the first websites focused on women in business, and co-founder Backfence, an early innovator in hyperlocal news on the internet.
 And, in the “you’re never too old category”: recent graduate, George Mason University, Latin American Finance.

 Elan lives and works in Regina, Saskatchewan.
-She blogs at Schmutzie.com, spreads gratitude through the Grace in Small Things community, celebrates Canadian blogging with the Canadian Weblog Awards, and speaks all over.
-She believes in and works to grow both personal and professional quality, genuine community, and meaningful content online.
+They blog at ElanMorgan.com, spread gratitude through the Grace in Small Things community, and speak all over.
+They believe in and work to grow both personal and professional quality, genuine community, and meaningful content online.

-NICCO MELE, @NICCO
+NICCO MELE, @nicco

-KATIE DOWD, @KATIEDOWD
+KATIE DOWD, @katiedowd

-Mellody is chairman of the board for DreamWorks Animation SKG, Inc. as well as a director of The Estée Lauder Companies Inc. and Starbucks Corporation.
-Her community outreach includes serving as chairman of After School Matters, a non-profit that provides Chicago teens with high quality, out-of-school time programs.
+President of Ariel Investments and chair of the board for Ariel Investment Trust.
+She is a spokesperson for the Ariel/Hewitt Study: 401(k) Plans in Living Color and the Ariel Black Investor Survey.
+Chairman of the board for DreamWorks Animation SKG, Inc. as well as a director of The Estée Lauder Companies Inc. and Starbucks Corporation.
+She also serves as Chair of After School Matters, a non-profit that provides Chicago teens with high quality, out-of-school time programs.
 She is a board member of the Lucas Museum of Narrative Art, The Chicago Public Education Fund, and Sundance Institute,